w3c/wai-bcase/alt-version.md

 {% include_cached excol.html type="middle" %}

-* [How Designing For Disabled People Is Giving Google An Edge] (https://www.fastcompany.com/3060090/how-designing-for-the-disabled-is-giving-google-an-edge) &mdash; includes examples of how research and technology development to address the needs of people with disabilities has impacted mainstream research and products.
+* [How Designing For Disabled People Is Giving Google An Edge](https://www.fastcompany.com/3060090/how-designing-for-the-disabled-is-giving-google-an-edge) &mdash; includes examples of how research and technology development to address the needs of people with disabilities has impacted mainstream research and products.
 "The robots of the future might be able to “see” because of the accessibility work done in computer vision for blind people today."

+* [People with Disabilities Drive Innovation](https://www.ft.com/content/d8997604-97ab-11e7-8c5c-c8d8fa6961bb) (Financial Times 13 September 2017)&mdash; Includes examples of tools developed for people with disabilities that also benefit people without disabilities.
+"Disability creates a constraint, and embracing constraints spurs inventive solutions."

 * [@@Artur Ortega's list] &mdash; lists examples of technologies and techniques developed for disability that went mainstream.

 * @@ maybe Sharron's iUniversity, voice activated controls, example (although it's from 2000s)– <strong>need reference</strong>

 * @@ maybe Shawn's case study that illustrates Sharron's point "…those who were committed to and had designed for accessibility.
 Accessible web sites were in many cases more mobile-ready." (although it's from 2000)

-** [Barclays Case Study](@@) opens with: "<br/>"Many organisations are waking up to the fact that embracing accessibility leads to multiple benefits – reducing legal risks, strengthening brand presence, improving customer experience and colleague productivity.<br/>
+* [Barclays Case Study](@@) opens with: "<br/>"Many organisations are waking up to the fact that embracing accessibility leads to multiple benefits – reducing legal risks, strengthening brand presence, improving customer experience and colleague productivity.<br/>
 Establishing an organisation-wide accessibility strategy for identifying, anticipating and addressing the additional needs from customers and colleagues with impairments drives innovation in several ways – through tailored services, fostering an inclusive culture, creating new ways to communicate and consult with existing and potential customers."

 {% include_cached excol.html type="end" %}